FCC: Fully Connected Correlation for One-Shot Segmentation: Related Works

 \textbf{Vision Foundation Models:} In recent years, vision foundation models have emerged in the field of computer vision and demonstrated impressive performance on various vision tasks.
 For example, SAM~\cite{SAM} enables interactive image segmentation based on users' prompts.
-As SAM showed robust zero-shot performance on segmentation tasks, researchers leveraged it to improve FSS performance.
+As SAM showed robust zero-shot performance on segmentation tasks, researchers leveraged it to improve OSS performance.
 Matcher~\cite{liu2023matcher} leveraged SAM to generate mask proposals for selecting high-quality masks, while VRP-SAM~\cite{vrpsam} focused on training a network to generate prompts by learning optimal prompts for segmentation tasks.
 Painter~\cite{Painter} leverages in-context learning by using redefinition of the output space of tasks as images and masked image modeling framework.
 SegGPT~\cite{seggpt} is another generalist model for image segmentation based on Painter.
 In addition, Contrastive Language-Image Pretraining (CLIP)~\cite{clip} is a multi-modal foundation model that jointly uses an image and text encoder with contrastive learning.
 CLIP showed strong zero-shot performance on a variety of image classification tasks, showing potential uses in downstream vision tasks like FSS.
 For instance, PI-CLIP~\cite{piclip} generates reliable prior information like visual-text and visual-visual prior information based on CLIP.
-LLaFS~\cite{llafs} leverages a text and image encoder of CLIP to employ large language models for FSS tasks.
-Recently, DSCM-DFN~\cite{dscm} extracts implicit knowledge from vision and vision-language foundation models to obtain fine-grained segmentation, finding the combination of DINOv2 and DFN is especially beneficial for FSS.
-Previous works have leveraged pre-trained models such as SAM and CLIP, which have been trained on extensive datasets.
-However, this reliance on pre-trained features can hinder to adapt quickly to new data, potentially causing limited overall performance.
-In contrast, our proposed method, FCC with DINOv2, achieves impressive results relying solely on visual information, without the need for SAM or CLIP.
+LLaFS~\cite{llafs} leverages a text and image encoder of CLIP to employ large language models for OSS tasks.
+Recently, DSCM-DFN~\cite{dscm} extracts implicit knowledge from vision and vision-language foundation models to obtain fine-grained segmentation, finding the combination of DINOv2 and DFN is especially beneficial for OSS.
+In contrast, our method integrates frozen pre-trained vision transformers without relying on SAM or CLIP, enabling FCC to generalize more flexibly to unseen classes.